rsnodgrass/pyavcontrol/README.md

 - Add programmatic override/enhancements to the base protocol where pure YAML configuration would not work fully.
 Of course, these overrides would have to be implemented in each language, but that surface area should be much smaller.
+- Move to a modern schema/config language for the library (Nickel, PKL, etc)
+- Split out the library definitions from the library itself (eventually) so other language clients can share

 ## See Also